Frequently Asked Questions

-Please have your proposals in no later than the first week in September if you are starting in the fall, or the first week in January if you are starting in the winter.
-If you are doing a summer project, please have your proposal completed and submitted by early May.
+Please complete and submit an enrolment form to the Psychology Academic Counsellor, Jodie Stewart no later than the first week of September if you are starting in the Fall, or the first week in January if you are starting in the Winter.
+If you are doing a summer project, please have your form completed and submitted by the end of April.

-If you are a Transfer student (before transfer credit assessment was finalized), a Non-degree student or a Visiting student, you may be asked to provide a copy of your previous university transcripts to room 2037B Davis Building to prove that you have the appropriate background for the course you are taking.
+If you are a Transfer student (before transfer credit assessment was finalized), a non-degree student or a visiting student, you may be asked to provide a copy of your previous university transcripts to room 4098 Deerfield Hall to prove that you have the appropriate background for the course you are taking.

 If you are a St. George or UTSC PSY student you MUST meet the UTM prerequisites before enrolling in and taking a course here even if they are different at your home campus.

 ERMAJ1160 Psychology Major

 ERSPE1883 Exceptionality in Human Learning Specialist